6 January 2020

 Initially, we will be offering benchmark conversion for cleared OTC trades at LCH, CME and the Japan Securities Clearing Corporation.
 However, we expect sterling conversion from ICE LIBOR to SONIA could kick off as early as the second quarter of 2020, with US dollar conversion commencing once CCPs’ transitions to the secured overnight financing rate (SOFR), discounting, price discovery and liquidity improve.
 We would then expect conversion activity to take centre stage for the industry in 2021 and will be ready to support the industry with its efforts.

 Vikash Rughani: There’s talk of auctions with the purpose of migration away from the ICE LIBOR benchmark, and we’re likely to see other solutions offered by brokers on the execution side, but numerous challenges remain.
 The market is yet to achieve sufficient comfort in pricing maturities greater than five years.
 Longer- dated risk exposure won’t simply appear overnight.
 It is natural for firms to trade at the short end to begin with; the rest will depend on building momentum.
-The SOFR discounting change next year may help, but brokers will need to be able to quote reliably, spreads will need to tighten and the market will need to work out how ARRs behave in different conditions compared with ICE LIBOR.
+The SOFR discounting change in 2020 may help, but brokers will need to be able to quote reliably, spreads will need to tighten and the market will need to work out how ARRs behave in different conditions compared with ICE LIBOR.
 The market will also look for greater certainty and clarity from regulators on potential margin impacts of amending transactions or replacement, as well as from tax and accounting standards boards with regard to treatment and hedging benefit provisions.

 Instead, beyond continued compression activity, TriOptima is embarking on a 12- to18-month period of education and onboarding for buy-side firms in preparation for a full-scale roll-out of the service in 2021, or when the market indicates its desire to commence conversion if there is a ICE LIBOR fallback.
 What is unique to our solution is the liquidity pool and facilitating the conversion through compression in a measured way while participants maintain control of the risk effects that conversion can give rise to.